andydunstall/piko/docs/manage/configure.md

 ## Sources

-Pico server and agent support both YAML configuration and command-line flags.
+Piko server and agent support both YAML configuration and command-line flags.

 The YAML file path can be set using `--config.path`.

-See `pico server -h` and `pico agent -h` for the available configuration options.
+See `piko server -h` and `piko agent -h` for the available configuration options.

 ### Variable Substitution

-When enabling `--config.expand-env`, Pico will expand environment variables in the loaded YAML configuration.
+When enabling `--config.expand-env`, Piko will expand environment variables in the loaded YAML configuration.
 This will replace references to `${VAR}` and `$VAR` with the corresponding environment variable.